 - Grate the zucchini.
 Enough for 3 loosely packed cups.
 Set aside.

 - In a medium-large bowl, beat softened butter, oil, white sugar, and brown sugar.
 The mixture will lighten and whip up when it becomes fully incorporated.
-Add vanilla, egg, and the coffee and beat until thoroughly combined.
-The mixture will lighten and increase in volume.

 - Add eggs, one at a time, and beat after each addition.
 Add vanilla.